Last Updated on 26/04/2024 by Denise Leo. Post first published on April 26, 2024.

 19. There Are Many Different Colors of Pomeranian Dogs

-Of all the dogs, breeds, sizes, and shapes that live in this wonderful world, the vivacious Pomeranian breed of dogs come in the most incredible array of colors in the same world.
+Of all the dogs, breeds, sizes, and shapes that live in this wonderful world, the energetic Pomeranian breed of dogs comes in the most incredible array of colors in the same world.

-Different colors of Pomeranians may include red, orange, black, sable, cream, white, merle, chocolate, brindle, etc. Orange, sable, and cream are the most popular of the colors and the rest do appear but less frequently.
+Different colors of Pomeranians may include red, orange, black, sable, cream, white, merle, chocolate, brindle, etc. Orange, sable, and cream are the most popular colors, and the rest appear less frequently.

-When Pom puppies first come out to join their families, they’re often lighter in color, or darker than what they’ll be upon maturity.
-All Pomeranians I have ever had the pleasure of owning were one of these colors with the exception of merle and brindle Pomeranians.
+When Pom puppies first come out to join their families, they’re often lighter in color or darker than they’ll be upon maturity.
+All Pomeranians I have ever enjoyed owning were one of these colors, except Merle and Brindle Pomeranians.

 20. How Much Do Purebred Pomeranians Cost?

-Owning any dog won’t be a cheap prospect in the long term because after you pay for the rights to own him, you’ll need to feed him, give him toys to have fun with, take him for trips to the local vet, get involved with other members of your existing family, regardless of the number of legs, And so the list goes on and on.
+Owning any dog won’t be a cheap prospect in the long term because after you pay for the rights to own him, you’ll need to feed him, give him toys to have fun with, take him to the local vet, and get involved with other members of your existing family, regardless of the number of legs.
+And so the list goes on and on.

-Pomeranians are very popular dogs and their purchase price will reflect that.
-If you want a Pom puppy, you’ll need to spend $2000 – $5000 and the average cost will be $3500.
+Pomeranians are very popular dogs, and their purchase price will reflect that.
+If you want a Pom puppy, you’ll need to spend $2000 – $5000; the average cost will be $3500.

-However, if money is an issue, consider an older Pomeranian, or perhaps one currently existing in a rescue shelter, and the price will plummet.
-If, however, you want a purebred Pomeranian that has colors that are rather exotic, then your starting point is many thousands of dollars.
+However, if money is an issue, consider an older Pomeranian or perhaps one currently in a rescue shelter.
+The price will plummet.
+If you want a purebred Pomeranian with exotic colors, your starting point is many thousands of dollars.

 21. Pomeranian Portability

-In today’s modern world, life is quite portable and some people think that dogs should also have some portability.
-Pomeranians are much smaller than most other dogs, so it’s much simpler to put yours in a specially designed-backpack for dogs, and off you go.
+In today’s modern world, life is quite portable; some people think dogs should also have some portability.
+Pomeranians are much smaller than most other dogs, so it’s much simpler to put yours in a specially designed backpack for dogs, and off you go.

-There are owners who take mobility to an even more comfortable level and strap him into his dog stroller.
-They’re among the cutest dog products and I’m certain my own Pomeranians would love to sit in a stroller when they’re tired after their walk.
+Some owners take mobility to an even more comfortable level and strap him into his dog stroller.
+They’re among the cutest dog products, and I’m certain my own Pomeranians would love to sit in a stroller when they’re tired after their walk.
 It would also be terrific if I wanted to take them when I go for runs.

 22. Pomeranian Size Has Drawbacks